 Inventory Prepping Requirements

 Amazon has quite strict requirements when it comes to labeling and prepping your products before sending them into an FBA warehouse.
 They’re such a monstrous business though so these policies and procedures are important.
-I always prefer to use an Amazon FBA prep center anyway.
+I always prefer to use an Amazon FBA prep center to handle this, but if you don't you can still get a helping hand with the streamlined Send to Amazon system.

 Managing Inventory Can Be Challenging